|2023, Issue 1||www.ElCaminoWomen.com||January 9, 2023|

 Office Visitor Policy Updates

-We are now offering four virtual prenatal classes a month online.
-These classes cover preparing for childbirth, breastfeeding, and newborn care.
-These classes have been very popular, and we plan to have them every month.
-They are also available for women interested in signing up, though we prioritize our patients.
+We offer four virtual prenatal.
+These classes cover preparing for childbirth, breastfeeding, and newborn care and have been very popular.
+We try to offer them every one to two months.
+They are also available for women and couples who are not our patients at ECWMG.

 Virtual Breastfeeding Class